 Several months ago former magazine editor John Dale asked lots of journalists to write about a typical day in their lives.
-New journalism book launched Many journalists – from those in the UK to those working abroad – responded.
-The result was this book24 Hours in Journalism – One Day.
+Many journalists – from those in the UK to those working abroad – responded.
+The result was this book – 24 Hours in Journalism – One Day.
 One Million Stories.

 And this week his 294 page book is finally published on Kindle, with a paperback due out in August.